aidin36/tocc/docs/source/index.rst

 You can get the latest releases from
 `Tocc Releases on Github <https://www.github.com/aidin36/tocc/releases/>`_.

+Releases are signed with Aidin's key.
+You can get the key from public Keyservers.
+The ID of the Key is ``79B75433``. (e.g. run this command:
+``gpg --recv-keys 79B75433``)

 You can also get the latest under-develop source from Github::

   git clone https://www.github.com/aidin36/tocc.git